143Gurpreet/deep-learning-challenge/README.md

 # deep-learning-challenge
 Overview:
-the analysis aimed to combine data preprocessing, deep learning model development, and iterative optimization to address a complex classification problem, with the ultimate goal of providing actionable insights and effective predictive capabilities
+The purpose of the charity funding analysis for Alphabet Soup was to predict where the company would approve/make investments.
+Our goal was to use machine learning and neural networks to apply target/features on the dataset, create a binary classifier that was capable of predicting whether investors would be successful if funded by Alphabet Soup.
+We started with 34,000 organizations and 12 columns that captured the metadata about each organization and their past funding outcomes.

 Results:
 Data Preprocessing